sighingnow/jekyll-gitbook/_pages/Supervisor.md

 #### **Pre-requisite**

 1. Admin credentials to login to Control Hub and Webex Contact Center administration portal.
-2. At least one admin and one supervisor users are created on Control Hub.
+2. At least one admin and one supervisor users with extensions have been created on Control Hub  according to the instructions provided in ***Lab 1 - Admin Experience***.
-3. Standard or Premium agent license is assigned to agent's account on Control Hub.
+4. Standard or Premium agent license is assigned to agent's account on Control Hub.
-4. Agent account is configured on Webex CC management portal and you are able to sign in as an agent.
+5. Agent account is configured on Webex CC management portal and you are able to sign in as an agent.

 #### Example of agent and supervisor users on Control Hub